Nuclear Information Centre.

 The Toxic Archive.

-The Toxic Archive is conceived as a multi-discipliary exhibit exploring speculative entanglements between the ongoing management of radioactive waste and museum collections.
+The Toxic Archive is conceived as a slowly evolving research project exploring speculative parallels and entanglements between the ongoing management of radioactive waste and museum collections.
 Fusing fact and fiction through ambiguous narratives and curated displays, the archive time travels back and forth, creating part engineered, part haphazard encounters with real and imagined nuclear infused objects whilst tacitly raising questions around curatorial selectiveness and cultural heritage within the realm of “the museum”.

 Notes.